acidjazz/aeonian/readme.md

   * Other options on this step can be found [here](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html)

 ### CircleCI Integration
 This is mostly why aeonian exists, to automatically deploy based on commits.
-Based on the example above, lets say you have scripts `operations/staging.js` and `operations/production.js` in your repo.  you could then have the following to your `package.json`
+Based on the example above, lets say you have scripts `operations/staging.js` and `operations/production.js` in your repo.  you could then add the following to your `package.json`
 ```javascript
 "scripts": {
 ..